Queex/arnaq/README.md

 Github, unfortunately, will not display html files properly.

-- [Installation](vignettes/installation.html) includes both how to install this package as well as post-installation steps to acquire supporting data.
 - Description of the typical [workflow](vignettes/workflow.html) for ARNAQ.
 - [Examples](vignettes/creating-example-reports.html) of report generation using included data.
 - A list of the [files created](vignettes/files-created.html) during an ARNAQ run.